photoprism/photoprism/SECURITY.md

 At a minimum, your report should include the following:

-* Version and architecture
+* version and architecture
-* Vulnerability description
+* vulnerability description
-* Reproduction steps
+* reproduction steps

 We will then try to reproduce the problem, determine the impact and get back to you as soon as possible.